cgaspard/seemless/README.md

-nodejs / restify / seemless
+seemless restful API module
 ============

-seemless is a nodejs library takes a node.js module and creates a restful API out of it.
-It does so by mapping object properties to routes, and executing the associated functions when a particular route is requested.
+At its core, seemless takes on the task of making restful APIs out of javascript objects.
+It does this by enumerating the object and linking routes to functions inside the node http server.
+In addition, seemless also creates a client side javascript file that maps to the same server side REST API.

-Sample Code app.js:
+### Sample Setup Code:

     ```javascript
     var port = 8080;
     var seemless = require("./seemless.js");